Why Renewing and Updating Measure E is Essential to Maintaining Local Law Enforcement and Public Safety in PVE

 The Solution:

-One option being considered by the City would extend the existing parcel tax at a rate of $998 per parcel, plus 68¢ per square foot of building improvements—generating approximately $16.4 million annually to fund public safety and core services.
+A renewed local funding measure would update the existing parcel tax—at a rate of $990 per parcel, plus $0.67 per square foot of building improvements—generating approximately $16.25 million annually to sustain law enforcement, fire protection, emergency response, and maintain police patrols around the city.

 A Renewed Local Funding Measure Would:

-• Protect Local Police and Fire Services Ensure we retain our independent police department and continue to fund fire protection services
+• Maintain Local Police and Fire Services - Ensure we retain our independent Palos Verdes Estates Police Department and Fire protection/EMS services

 Built-In Accountability and Oversight: